Stress Management & Burnout Therapy for NYC Professionals

 Understanding Stress and Burnout

 Burnout is more than fatigue—it is a state of emotional, physical, and cognitive depletion caused by prolonged stress.
 It arises when persistent demands overwhelm your ability to cope, eroding motivation and engagement in work or personal commitments.
-Evidence-based stress-relief practices, structured reflection, and skillful coping strategies can significantly reduce these effects (Mayo Clinic, 2026).
+I offer psychotherapy grounded in deep psychological knowledge that, along with evidence-based stress-relief practices, mindfulness, and skillful coping strategies, can significantly increasing your happiness (Mayo Clinic, 2026).

 Recognizing the Warning Signs